katiem0/templatabot/README.md

 ### Creating the GitHub App

 1. Create a new GitHub App at: https://github.com/settings/apps/new
-2. Set the following permissions:
+2. Set the following **Repository permissions**:
-   - Repository contents: Read & write
+   - Contents: Read & write (to read template files, create branches, and commit changes)
-   - Repository metadata: Read-only
+   - Metadata: Read-only (to access repository information)
-   - Pull requests: Read & write
+   - Pull requests: Read & write (to create pull requests)
-   - Topics: Read & write
+   - **Custom properties**: Read & write (to read and set the template tracking property)
+3. Set the following **Organization permissions**:
+   - **Custom properties**: Read-only (to check if the custom property definition exists)
-3. Subscribe to the following events:
+4. Subscribe to the following events:
    - `push`
-   - `repository`
+   - `repository` (for the `created` event)
 4. Generate a private key and download it
 5. Update your `.env` file with:
    - `APP_ID`: Your GitHub App ID